verlab/3DSemanticMapping_JINT_2020/README.md

 <img src='images/teaser.png' align="center" width=900 />

-This repository provides a code base to evaluate and test the semantic object mapping from the paper _Extending Maps with Semantic and Contextual Object Information for Robot Navigation_ [(arXiv version)](https://arxiv.org/pdf/2003.06336.pdf).
+This repository provides a code base to evaluate and test the semantic object mapping from the paper *Extending Maps with Semantic and Contextual Object Information for Robot Navigation* [(arXiv version)](https://arxiv.org/pdf/2003.06336.pdf).
 The project core method is an object segmentation that leverages a CNN-based object detector (Yolo) with a 3D model-based segmentation technique (RANSAC) to perform instance semantic segmentation, and to localize, identify, and track different classes of objects in the scene over time.

-The package is implemented on ROS and we provide pretrained Yolo model weights and some ROS bags datasets for testing.
+The package is implemented on ROS and we provide pre-trained Yolo model weights and some ROS bags datasets for testing.
 Please follow the install and setup instructions to run the semantic object mapping system with a rosbag recorded data.
 This is research code, expect that it can change and any fitness for a particular purpose is disclaimed.

 ## Installation